JeffJassky/gaze-meditation/README.md

 - **Dynamic Pacing:** Text duration is algorithmically calculated based on sentence structure, ensuring a natural reading rhythm.
 - **Privacy First:** **All computer vision processing is done 100% locally in your browser.** No video data is ever sent to a server.

-## 📚 Included Programs

-The application comes pre-loaded with several "flows" or programs:

-- **The Somatic Dissolve (20 min):** A full-body deep relaxation session focusing on jaw release and shoulder tension.

 ## 🛠️ For Developers

 Gaze is built with **TypeScript** and designed to be extensible.
-You can write your own hypnotic scripts using the JSON-like `Program` structure.
+You can write your own hypnotic scripts using the JSON-like `Session` structure.

 ### Installation